-As 60% of our access corridors can be found within forests, the installation and operation of electricity lines within these areas is of particular importance.
-Permanent care is required in relation to compliance with safety we clean undergrowth and fell the trees necessary to ensure the operation of our infrastructure.
+In order to comply with these legal provisions, we clean the protection corridor for our infrastructure.
+This corridor is a minimum of 45 metres wide for electricity lines and 10 metres for gas pipelines.
+Within this area, we manage the inflammable material, in other words, we clean undergrowth and fell the trees necessary to ensure the operation of our infrastructure.
 The aim is to carry out work on the RNT to firstly convert land use/occupation of access corridors, and secondly to increase the resilience of the lines to extreme weather phenomena, including wind.
 A further aim with regard to the RNTG is to increase resilience to invasive species.